- Examples of malware

 A malware can infect a USB drive when it is plugged to a computer that is connected to the internet, and the USB drive then infects another computer to which it is plugged.
 Also, actors can intentionally place a malware in a USB drive that infects a computer if someone uses the USB drive without knowing that it has been infected.
 In July 2021, it has been reported that malware infected devices in some Asian countries, where one of the methods of infection was through USB drives; you can find more about this here.

-One way to protect your devices from being infected with malware is to use an anti-malware product such as NordVPN’s CyberSec, McAfee, or Norton, some of the best malware protection software for iPhones, Android phones, and PCs.
+Learning how to block hackers from your iPhone, Android phone, or PC can be burdensome.
+One way to protect your device from being infected with malware is to use an antimalware software such as NordVPN’s CyberSec, Norton, or McAfee antivirus, some of the best malware protection applications for iPhones, Android phones, and PCs.